 - 10 ounces frozen peas

-- 1 teaspoon fresh thyme, or a 1/2 teaspoon dried
+- 1 teaspoon fresh thyme (or ½ teaspoon dried)

 - salt and pepper to taste